aaoeu/coal/site/content/_index.md

       Here's what this page looks like when you edit it in a browser.
 You can edit in plain text, but see the preview instantly in the right pane.
 It's all client-side Javascript so it's really, really responsive.
+  - image: /img/android-chrome-512x512.png
+    text: 'Also, here is a picture of an orange coffee cup.
+Just because.'
 values:
   heading: Why is there a picture of a guy picking coffee berries?
   text: >-